Making these false assumptions about Medicare coverage could drain retirement savings fast.

 Around 70% of people turning age 65 will need long-term care at some point and 48% will receive some type of paid care over their lifetime, according to the U.S. Department of Health & Human Services.
 Are you counting on Medicare to foot the bill if you ever need long-term care?
 If so, that could be a costly mistake.

 The national annual median cost for an assisted living facility is about $51,000 a year and a whopping $105,000 for a private room in a nursing home, according to the 2020 Genworth Cost of Care Survey.
-National annual median cost for home health aide services is around $55,000.
+The national annual median cost for home health aide services is around $55,000.
 Want to be better prepared for potential long-term care costs in retirement?

-Click or swipe for 5 common Medicare myths around long-term care.
+Below are common Medicare myths around long-term care.

 Click here to sign up for our free financial education email course.

 Medicare Part A is free for most people but also has a large deductible per benefit period.
 Part A generally pays for inpatient care in a hospital, short-term skilled nursing facility or nursing home care after a hospital stay for a limited time, hospice care and some short-term home health services.

 If you want prescription drug coverage or additional coverage with Part B or a Medicare Advantage Plan, you must pay a premium for those plans.